 The RKE system allows you to lock or unlock all doors, tailgate, and the RamBox® (if equipped) as well as activate the Panic Alarm from distances up to approximately 66 ft (20 m) using a hand-held radio transmitter with integrated key.
-The transmitter does not need to be pointed at the vehicle to activate the system.
-Press and release the LOCK button on the RKE transmitter to lock all doors, the tailgate and the RamBox® (if equipped).
+The transmitter does not need to be release the LOCK button on the RKE transmitter to lock all doors, the tailgate and the RamBox® (if equipped).
 The turn signal lights will flash and the horn will chirp to acknowledge the signal.